Ajit Pai's FCC Can't Admit Broadband Competition Is a Problem - Slashdot

 Ajit Pai couldn't admit his ass was on fire even he smelt smoke.

-Ajit Pai is an industry shill (Score:3, Insightful)
+Ajit Pai is an industry shill (Score:4, Insightful)

 Ajit Pai is an industry shill.
 He will not admit to anything that is not in the interest of his industry masters.